canonical/open-documentation-academy/wsl/how-to/install-ubuntu-wsl2.md

 ## Install Ubuntu WSL

 WSL supports a variety of Linux distributions including the latest Ubuntu LTS release.
 Check out [the documentation](../reference/distributions.md) to see which one you prefer.
-For the rest of this tutorial we'll use `Ubuntu 24.04 LTS` as the example.
+We'll be using `Ubuntu 24.04 LTS` as the example.

-There are multiple ways of installing distros on WSL, here we show three: via the Microsoft store, WSL Command Line Interface, and Winget.
+There are multiple ways of installing distros on WSL, here we show three: Microsoft Store, WSL commands and the Winget package manager.
 The result is the same regardless of the method.

-### Method 1: Microsoft store
+### Method 1: Microsoft Store

 Find the distribution you prefer on the Microsoft Store and then select `Get`.

 ![|624x489](https://github.com/ubuntu/WSL/blob/main/docs/guides/assets/install-ubuntu-wsl2/choose-distribution.png?raw=true)

 Ubuntu will then be installed on your machine.
-Once installed, you can either launch the application directly from the store or search for Ubuntu in your Windows search bar.
+Once installed, you can either launch the application directly from the Store or search for Ubuntu in your Windows search bar.

 ![|624x580](https://github.com/ubuntu/WSL/blob/main/docs/guides/assets/install-ubuntu-wsl2/search-ubuntu-windows.png?raw=true)

-### Method 2: WSL Command line interface
+### Method 2: WSL commands

-It is possible to install the same Ubuntu versions available on the Windows Store directly from the command line.
+It is possible to install the same Ubuntu versions available on the Microsoft Store directly from the command line.
 In a PowerShell terminal, you can run `wsl --list --online` to see all available distros and versions.

 ![image|690x388](https://github.com/ubuntu/WSL/blob/main/docs/guides/assets/install-ubuntu-wsl2/wsl-list-online.png?raw=true)